-- Develop and administer the agency's Affirmative Action Plan. - Develop and set agency-wide affirmative action hiring goals. - Monitor agency compliance and fulfill all affirmative action reporting requirements. - Disseminate the affirmative action policy to employees in the agency. - Inform the Commissioner of progress on affirmative action and equal opportunity goals and report potential concerns. - Act as the affirmative action liaison between the agency, MMB, and the Governor's Office. - Determine the need for affirmative action training within the agency and coordinate the development the training programs with the assistance of internal and external resources, as necessary. - Review and recommend changes in policies, procedures, programs, and physical accommodations to implement affirmative action and equal opportunity. - Identify high-need recruitment job areas within the agency. - Develop innovative programs to attract and retain individuals from protected groups in the agency. - Support and collaborate in the recruitment individuals of protected groups for employment, promotion, and training opportunities. - Manage the agency's pre-hire review process. - Review requests for non-affirmative non-justified hires in the Monitoring the Hiring process and refer unresolved issues to the Commissioner for final decision. - Ensure supervisors and managers are making affirmative efforts to recruit and retain candidates and employees from protected groups. - Maintain relationships with community stakeholders, colleges and universities, and workforce centers to continue effective diversity recruitment strategies. - Oversee the administration of the Americans with Disabilities Act Title I and Title II.
+- Develop and administer the agency's Affirmative Action Plan. - Develop and set agency-wide affirmative action hiring goals. - Monitor agency compliance and fulfill all affirmative action reporting requirements. - Disseminate the affirmative action policy to employees in the agency. - Inform the Executive Director on progress on affirmative action and equal opportunity goals and report potential concerns. - Act as the affirmative action liaison between the agency, MMB, and the Governor's Office. - Determine the need for affirmative action training within the agency and coordinate the development the training programs with the assistance of internal and external resources, as necessary. - Review and recommend changes in policies, procedures, programs, and physical accommodations to implement affirmative action and equal opportunity. - Develop innovative programs to attract and retain individuals from protected groups in the agency. - Support and participate in the recruitment individuals of protected groups for employment, promotion, and training opportunities. - Manage the agency's pre-hire review process. - Review requests for non-affirmative non-justified hires in the Monitoring the Hiring process and refer unresolved issues to the Executive Director for final decision. - Ensure supervisors and managers are making affirmative efforts to recruit and retain candidates and employees from protected group.

-- Receive requests for ADA accommodations and work with appropriate supervisors, unions, etc. to approve or deny the request, or provide alternative accommodations. - Maintain records of requests for reasonable accommodations. - Oversee the administration of the agency's diversity, equity, and inclusion strategic plan. - Comply with the state-wide and agency anti-discrimination and anti-harassment policies.
+- Oversee the administration of the Americans with Disabilities Act Title I and Title II. - Receive requests for ADA accommodations and work with appropriate supervisors, unions, etc. to approve or deny the request, or provide alternative accommodations. - Maintain records of requests for reasonable accommodations. - Oversee the administration of the Agency Diversity Recruitment program. - Comply with the state-wide and agency anti-discrimination and anti-harassment policies.

 The Affirmative Action Officer is accountable to the Commissioner for program impacts and for ongoing program activities and direction.
-The Affirmative Action Officer oversees the administrator of ADA Title I and II, administrators of Diversity and Inclusion, and other equal opportunity related administrators.
-In addition, the AAO ensures that aggregated data and trends of complaints of illegal discrimination in hiring are provided and shared with the Human Resources Director on a quarterly basis.
+The Affirmative Action Officer oversees the administrator of ADA Title I and II, administrator of Diversity and Inclusion, and other equal opportunity related administrators.
+In addition, the AAO ensures that aggregated data and trends of complaints of discrimination in hiring are provided and shared with the DEED's Human Resources Director on a quarterly basis.